-To walk back, turn left (south/southwest) at the signpost in the direction of Fluealp, Blauherd and Sunnegga.
+To walk to Sunnegga, turn left (south/southwest) at the signpost in the direction of Fluealp, Blauherd and Sunnegga.
 Descend steeply down a dirt road for a short distance, watching for a trail breaking off to the right.
 Take the trail, which parallels the road, descending through meadows.
 (It is best to leave the road since it is used by mountain bikers that fly down the hill from the Rothorn lift.)

-For hikers looking for a longer, more scenic and less traveled route, I recommend taking a side trip to Tufteren and then back to Sunnegga.
-From the signpost near the lift station, walk north/northwest on a broad track in the direction of Tufteren and Zermatt.
-Shortly after passing under a chair lift the track reverts to a trail that descends through beautiful meadows strewn with large boulders and wildflowers in season.
+For hikers looking for a longer, more scenic and less traveled route, I recommend taking a side trip to Tufteren and then head back to Sunnegga.
+From the signpost near the lift station, walk northwest on a broad track toward Tufteren and Zermatt.
+Shortly after passing under a chair lift the track reverts to a trail that descends through beautiful wildflower-filled meadows strewn with large boulders.
 The Weisshorn, Zinalrothorn and Ober Gabelhorn group along with the Matterhorn dominate the views along this scenic trail.

-At 7.1 miles arrive at a junction.
+At 7.1 miles/7.9 miles arrive at a junction.
 The trail heading right previously lead to Ober Sattla, a lovely viewpoint above Tasch, that is now closed due to a landslide.
 We turn left (southwest) toward Tufteren and Sunnegga.

-Bear left at a junction at 8.2 miles toward the Sunnegga.
+Bear left at a junction at 8.2 miles toward Sunnegga.
 In a short distance you will see doorways that lead to the funicular station.
-Total hiking distance, including the side trip to Tufteren, is 8.3 miles.
+Total hiking distance, including the side trip to Tufteren, is 8.3 miles/9.1 miles.